semaphoreui/semaphore-docs/user-guide/repositories.md

 4. Click Save once everything is configured.

 ## Editing an Existing Repository
-1. Go to the Repositories section of Semaphore
+1. Go to the Repositories section of Semaphore.
-2. Click on the pencil icon next to the Repository you wish to change, then you will be presented with the Repository configuration
+2. Click on the pencil icon next to the Repository you wish to change, then you will be presented with the Repository configuration.

 ## Deleting a Repository
 Make sure the Repository that is about to be delete is not in use by any Task Templates.